Meet Our Team

 Clinical Director

-Pediatric Occupational Therapist / Feeding Therapist
+Pediatric Occupational Therapist / Feeding Specialist

 Lichelle is a pediatric occupational therapist and feeding and swallowing specialist.
 She received her undergraduate degree in Biological Sciences in Canada before moving to Wisconsin where she received a Masters degree in Occupational therapy.
 She has over 15 years of extensive experience working with a variety of diagnoses with the pediatric population.